 Sensitivity is defined as how many volts (rms) or dBu (referred to 0.775Vrms) are required to get full output power.
 As the output power varies with the load impedance, usually 4 ohms is the reference.
-But in case of an MLS-switch equipped amplifier there are enough choices for full output levels into different load impedances for a sensitivity table to fill several pages.
-Hence we recommend calculating the sensitivity if this is necessary.
-Our "Audio calculator" can do this, which is an Excel file with many useful formulas.
-It contains help for setting up digital loudspeaker processors and can be found on our website www.labgruppen.com: check in the "Downloads" area.
+But in the case of an MLS-switch equipped amplifier there are many choices for full output level in different load impedances.